CSdare/woven-js/README.md

   - **fallback:** In the event that the optimization process fails, WovenJS will route to the fallback assigned here.
 Unless modified by the developer the default fallback is to process on the server.

+  - **maxWorkerThreads:** A developer override to set the maximum # of Web Worker threads that can be created for a every client.

-  - **maxThreads:** A developer override to set the maximum # of threads that can be created for a given client (thread number corrosponds with the number of generated Web Workers).
+  - **maxChildThreads:** A developer override to set the maximum # of child process threads that can be run concurrently on the serer (defaults to number of CPU's).

   - **pingSize:** Use this property to set an exact size for the dynamic ping data in bytes or choose between WovenJS's preset options: `'tiny'`(100bytes), `'small'`(4kB), `'medium'`(50kB), `'large'`(400kB), or `'huge'`(1MB).

+  - **useChildProcess/useWebWorkers:** Use these properties to turn on or off using child processes on the server or Web Workers on the client.
+Default for both is true.

   Make sure that your server/application can handle the larger data transfer (400KB-1MB) before using the large/huge ping size presets.